KatherineMEnright/essays/README.md

 ##Adding Images

 You can use the QID tag within a sentence.
 For example: The <span eid="Q170662">mangosteen</span> is a non-native fruit found in Singapore.
+This is the code you use to add an image.
+Make sure to **close the tag**.
+It starts with **<param ve-image** and ends with a closing **>**.
+Within these tags, you can add information to help the program locate and describe the image.
 <param ve-image
        url="https://iiif.wellcomecollection.org/image/V0044770/full/1338%2C/0/default.jpg"
        title="Mangosteen Photograph"
        description="A mangosteen plant (Garcinia mangostana): fruiting branch and halved fruit.
 Photograph.
 Wellcome Collection.">

 <span eid="Q271648">Marianne North</span> painted this painting of a 'Singapore monkey' amongst mangosteen fruits in 1875.
+You can also include "attribution" in the image information.
 <param ve-image
        url="https://d3d00swyhr67nd.cloudfront.net/w1200h1200/collection/LSW/RBGM/LSW_RBGM_MN_CD6_577-001.jpg"
        title="Flowers and Fruit of the Mangosteen, and a Singapore Monkey" description="Held by Kew Gardens."
+       attribution="Marianne North"
        license="CC BY-NC">

 These are both examples of images added *from urls*.
 This is the preferred method.
 However, there might be some images you have to upload yourself.
 That's totally fine!
 Ideally, these files should be *as small as possible* and only .jpg or .png files will work.
 You should create a folder in your repository called "media" and upload the file there.
 Then, for the url, just copy and paste the item path: "media/{filename}.jpg".
 For more information and for how to zoom into particular sections of an image, check out the documentation [here](https://github.com/JSTOR-Labs/juncture/wiki/Visual-Essay-Image-Tag).